LevelUpMarketers/trying-to-adult-rva-2025/docs/BIDashboard.md

 # TTA BI Dashboard

 The **TTA BI Dashboard** appears as its own menu item in the WordPress admin and surfaces business intelligence metrics for managers.
 Data is fetched via the `tta_bi_data` AJAX action and rendered with D3.js.
 Charts are organised into **Event Sales & Tickets**, **Membership Metrics** and **Predictive Analytics** tabs.
-Each chart has a timeframe selector offering last month, last 3 months, 6, 12 or 24 months.
+Most charts include timeframe selectors for the last month, last 3 months, 6, 12 or 24 months.
+The predictive tab instead offers forecasts 1 week, 1 month, 3 months or 6 months into the future.
 Changing a selector reloads only that chart without a full page refresh.
 Optional *Compare previous period* checkboxes overlay data from the prior timeframe.
-Charts include hover tooltips, axis labels and subtle animations with extra padding so labels never overlap.
+Charts feature hover tooltips displaying numbers and dollar amounts with helpful grid lines and animations.

 ## Available Charts